kytranada/CustomerChurnModel/README.md

 ## 📈 Project Overview

-The **Telco Customer Churn Prediction** project aims to predict whether a customer will leave a telecommunications company (churn) based on various features such as usage patterns, demographics, and service details.
+The **Customer Churn Analysis** project aims to predict whether a customer will leave a telecommunications company (churn) based on various features such as usage patterns, demographics, and service details.
 By accurately predicting churn, the company can proactively address customer concerns, improve retention strategies, and enhance overall customer satisfaction.

 ---